 The most important takeaway is to really listen to your body.
 If you have been outside on a snow-covered day and you notice any of the above symptoms, now you know what to look for.

 Visit an Ophthalmologist Today

 One of the best ways you can take care of your eyes is by visiting an ophthalmologist.
 Join us at our practice in Chicago for a consultation.
 Maximize your eye health by taking proactive steps.
-Give us a call at (773) 376-2020 or send us a message online to schedule an appointment today.
+Contact us or schedule an appointment online today!